Mikkel Jensen (racing driver): Single-seaters

-In 2015, the Dane graduated to the FIA Formula 3 European Championship, joining Mücke Motorsport.
+In 2015, Jensen graduated to the FIA Formula 3 European Championship, joining Mücke Motorsport.
 With a pair of podiums at Monza being his best result, Jensen ended up tenth in the standings.
 He remained with Mücke for the 2016 season.
 Despite being in his second year, he could only take one podium finish on his way to twelfth overall.

 Sportscar career

 2016 saw Jensen make his sportscar racing debut in the European Le Mans Series, as he joined Formula Racing for the round at Le Castellet.
 Piloting a Ferrari 458 Italia GT2, Jensen and teammates Mikkel Mac and Johnny Laursen finished second.

 After exiting Formula 3, Jensen switched to the LMP3 category of the ELMS, driving alongside Alexander Talkanitsa Sr. and Jr. for AT Racing.
-The trio ended up sixth in the standings, with the Dane being a deciding factor in a lone victory at the Spa-Francorchamps Circuit and scoring three pole positions and fastest laps respectively across the season.
+The trio ended up sixth in the standings, with Jensen being a deciding factor in a lone victory at the Spa-Francorchamps Circuit and scoring three pole positions and fastest laps respectively across the season.
 Additionally, Jensen won the 6 Hours of Rome as part of the AF Corse outfit.

 In 2018, BMW Team MTEK confirmed Jensen as their reserve driver for the 2018–19 World Endurance Championship campaign, a year after BMW signed to their junior programme.
 The Dane went on to compete with another BMW-affiliated squad, namely BMW Team Schnitzer, in the ADAC GT Masters with Timo Scheider.
 Three podiums earned the pair sixth place overall at year's end.

 Ahead of the 2019 season, BMW promoted Jensen from junior driver to works driver, running him in all five races of the Intercontinental GT Challenge.
-Parallel to his GT commitments, the Dane drove for Eurointernational in the ELMS's LMP3 category.
+Parallel to his GT commitments, he drove for Eurointernational in the ELMS's LMP3 category.
 Partnering Jens Petersen, Jensen would have a standout year, winning the championship after amassing three victories at Monza, Silverstone, and Spa, where Jensen overtook two drivers on the final lap.
 The title was decided in controversial fashion, as Jensen and Pedersen would inherit the championship following a penalty for Inter Europol, whose bronze-ranked driver had undercut their mandated driving time.

 Going into 2020, Jensen progressed to the LMP2 category, driving in the ELMS for G-Drive Racing alongside Roman Rusinov and Nyck de Vries.
 The team scored three podiums including a win at the season finale, though the Dane put G-Drive out of the title picture when he crashed out of the lead late on at Spa, before a water leak at Monza gave the title to United Autosports.
 Thanks to the win at Portimão the outfit finished third in the standings.
 He also took part in two races of the IMSA SportsCar Championship, winning the Petit Le Mans event in class for Tower Motorsport By Starworks.